techidaily/site-ai-voice-clone/source/_posts/coqui-voice-cloning-the-ultimate-solution-to-streamline-audio-content.md

 ##### **2\.
 What is a live shopper?**

  A live shopper is a bridge between traditional in-person shopping and online shopping.
 Sellers get the opportunity to market their products while customers can buy in real time.
 Top brands are now using AI live shoppers to automate the process and constantly engage their shoppers.
-Integrate[Virbo Live](https://virbo.wondershare.com/virbo-live.html) to enhance your viewers’ experience.
+Integrate [Virbo Live](https://virbo.wondershare.com/virbo-live.html) to enhance your viewers’ experience.

 ##### **3\.
 What is shopper behavior?**